replicatedhq/help-center/content/docs/native/customer-installations/installing-via-ami.md

 ## Required images

-Images listed in this section can be loaded from Replicated airgap bundles and have to be present on the master node.
+Images listed in this section can be loaded from Replicated airgap bundles and have to be present on the primary node.

 ### Replicated images